mershtheanalyst773/chorkor-sanitation-monitoring-me/README.md

     └── data-collection-framework.md
 ```

 > **Note on data privacy:** Raw survey response files are not included in this repository, since even without names they contain household-level detail.
-Only the anonymized, aggregated figures summarized in this README should be published publicly.
+Only the anonymized, aggregated figures summarized in this README is published publicly.

 ---

 ## About Me

-*[Add 2–3 sentences here: your name, your background, and a link to your other data projects or LinkedIn.]*
+*Hi, I’m Mershead Gottah, a Data Analyst with a background in Monitoring & Evaluation and community development.
+I enjoy using data to understand real-world problems, uncover insights, and support better decision-making.
+This repository showcases some of my data analytics and M&E projects using tools such as Excel, SQL, Python, and Power BI.*